-Although guides are sometimes available at the parks headquarters, it would be far better to hire an English-speaking one from one of the guesthouses in the Italian Village outside of the park.
-You can of course go your own way.
+Although guides are sometimes available at the park's headquarters, it would be far better to hire an English-speaking one from one of the guesthouses in the Italian Village outside of the park.
+You can, of course, go your own way.

-There are a dozen or so trails of varying in degrees of difficulty in which to choose.
+There are a dozen or so trails of varying degrees of difficulty in which to choose.
 They can range anywhere from two to eight kilometres, or one to five miles.
 One of the trails in the park snake along the Lam Takhong River and at the upper reaches of the river you will find the Haeo Suwat Waterfall.

 In an effort to reduce the environmental damage within Khao Yai National Park, facilities such as accommodation and restaurants have since closed.
 However, from what I know the 18-hole golf course at Kirimaya Golf Resort and Spa is still in operation.
 There are also some dairy farms, vineyards and a winery here.

-But then again this is not the real reason why you would come to a national park now is it.
-Surely you come here to see the beautiful flora and fauna or did I perhaps get it all wrong.
+But then again this is not the real reason why you would come to a national park now, is it?
+Surely you come here to see the beautiful flora and fauna, or did I perhaps get it all wrong?
 Whatever your reason, you will love it.

 From the main entrance you drive along a winding mountain road dotted with lush greenery on either side.
 There are several viewing points where you can stop and survey some of the most spectacular scenery imaginable.

 There are a couple of ways to reach the park by road from Bangkok, but

 the most accessible one is to take the northbound route along